Arkounay/QuickAdminGeneratorBundle/docs/Fields.md

 ## Configure Fields by overriding controllers
 Another way to configure a field is by overriding the entity's crud controller that refers to this field.
 This gives more control than attributes.
-For example, in a Category crud controller, you can do this :
+For example, in a Category crud controller, you can do this:

 ```php
 namespace App\Controller\Admin;